AstraZeneca/runnable/docs/concepts/nodes.md

 Logically, magnus does the following when executing a task:

 1. Check the catalog-get list for any files that have to be synced to compute data folder.
-2. Inspect the function call to determine the argumnts required to make the function call.
+2. Inspect the function call to determine the arguments required to make the function call.
     Retrieve them from the parameters or fail if not present.
 3. Check if the function call has to executed in case of re-runs.
 If the previous re-run  of the step was successful, we skip it.
 4. Make the actual function call, if we need to, and determine the result.
-5. Check the catalog-put list for any files that have to be synced back to catlog from the compute data folder.
+5. Check the catalog-put list for any files that have to be synced back to catalog from the compute data folder.

 ### Example of a pipeline with one task node, success node and failure node.
 ```yaml